djiti/skill-factory/README.md

 # `No CloudWatch stream` error message

-If ```npm run logs-tail-qa``` or its production counterpart complains of lack of CloudWatch stream, **make sure that there is no other active skill define with the same invocation**.
+If ```npm run logs-tail-qa``` or its production counterpart complains of lack of CloudWatch stream, **make sure that there is no other active skill defined with the same invocation**.